Please consider supporting the History of Cartography Project

 The final leg of the History of Cartography Project’s work depends on support from individuals, private foundations, and corporations.
 During the research phase of the Project, private donations released federal matching fund from consecutive grants, and the broad support from individuals helped secure those research grants by demonstrating how valuable The History of Cartography is to the public as a resource.
 Thank you!

-Your gifts will help us complete the series by publishing Volume FiveCartography in the Nineteenth CenturyOur goal is to submit the Volume Five manuscript to Press in July 2025, work carefully through the stages of production, and publish in summer 2027.
+Your gifts will help us complete the series by publishing Volume FiveCartography in the Nineteenth Century.
+In July 2025 we submitted the manuscript to Press, on schedule!
+With 411 entries, one million words, and 1,055 full-color images, it will take time and attention to detail to work carefully through the stages of production.
+We are partnering with an excellent team at the University of Chicago Press and will publish in late 2027.
 This will complete The History of Cartography series and bring the History of Cartography Project to a close.

 </ln>